 The deep cell batteries last 4 to 5 hrs., depending on the terrain.
-Collier uses his chair year-round and went through one set of batteries in two years.
+Collier uses his chair year-round and went through one set

 "It does sometimes get hung up in the snow, and it's a little rough because there is no suspension.
 Adding a softer seat would be beneficial when you're in it for more than two hours," suggests Collier, who added his own seat